-One study of fibromyalgia patients, who received 20 minutes' bathing, once a day, five times per week, for three weeks (total of 15 sessions), suggested that, on average, the treatment resulted in significantly less tenderness and pain for as long as six months after the treatment had finished.
+One study of fibromyalgia patients, who received 20 minutes' bathing, once a day, five times per week, for three weeks (total of 15 sessions), suggested that the treatment resulted in significantly less tenderness and pain for as long as six months after the treatment had finished.

-Your doctor or physiotherapist may recommend a locally based heated hydrotherapy pool.
-However, if none is available, a heated swimming pool, or jacuzzi may suffice, and simply lying in a warm bath for 20 minutes per day may also be of benefit.
+If no hydrotherapy pool is available, a heated swimming pool or hot tub may suffice, and simply lying in a warm bath for 20 minutes per day may also be of benefit.

 Cognitive behavioural therapy (CBT)

 CBT may be of benefit to some people with fibromyalgia.
 CBT is a type of talking treatment (psychotherapy) used as a treatment for various mental health and physical problems.
 Unlike other types of psychotherapy it does not involve dwelling on events in your past.
-CBT tends to deal with the way your thoughts and behaviours are affecting the way you feel.
+CBT tends to deal with the way thoughts and behaviours affect the way people feel.

 CBT is problem-focused and practical.
-There is evidence that it helps to ease pain symptoms, as well as reducing their effect on your life.
-This is thought to be because the parts of the brain that control the way we respond to unpleasant things can be modified by CBT, so it may affect the way your brain responds to the false pain signals which it is receiving.
+There is evidence that it helps to ease pain symptoms, as well as reducing their effects on people's lives. .
+This is thought to be because the parts of the brain that control responses to unpleasant things can be modified by CBT so it may affect the brain's responses to the false pain signals.

-There is a lot of evidence in favour of CBT, although the trials themselves were not felt to be of high scientific quality, so EULAR recommend this treatment cautiously.
-It is unlikely to cause harm, but its benefit is not clearly proved.
+There is a lot of evidence in favour of CBT although the trials themselves were not felt to be of high scientific quality, so EULAR cautiously recommended this treatment.
+It is unlikely to cause harm, but its benefit has not been clearly proved.

 Other therapies that show evidence of being useful for pain and tiredness in some patients include relaxation, acupuncture and psychological support.
 All of these may increase the levels of endorphins (which are effectively natural painkillers) in the central nervous system so that symptoms become more tolerable and activity levels can increase.
 Limited evidence suggested that meditation is helpful for sleep and fatigue.

-Therapies which were not found to be useful, on reviewing trial evidence, include chiropractic treatment, biofeedback, hypnotherapy and massage.
+Therapies which have not been found to be useful in studies include chiropractic treatment, biofeedback, hypnotherapy and massage.

 Can fibromyalgia and depression be treated together?

-If you have depression in addition to fibromyalgia, as some people do, then a full-strength dose would be appropriate to treat both the pain of the fibromyalgia and the depression.
+90% of people with fibromyalgia describe depression or anxiety or both.
+In these cases, a full-strength dose of an antidepressant would be appropriate to treat both the pain of the fibromyalgia and the depression.

 What is the outcome (prognosis) in fibromyalgia?

 Fibromyalgia can last a short or a long time.
-It can make life extremely tough, but it does not shorten your life.
+It can affect quality of life negatively but does not shorten the lifespan.
 In some cases, symptoms ease or go after a few months.
-However, in many cases it is a persistent (chronic) condition which tends to wax and wane in severity, with a severe effect on your quality of life.
+However, in many cases it is a persistent (chronic) condition which tends to wax and wane in severity.

 Further reading and references